Johnny-corona-Bolivar/Maquinas-CTF/README.md

-# Maquinas-CTF -- click on the folder Docker
+# Maquinas-CTF -- click on any folder

 ---
 These machines were created to provide a safe and structured environment for practicing ethical hacking techniques, gaining hands-on experience, and showcasing the knowledge acquired throughout the learning journey